uberhalit/SekiroFpsUnlockAndMore/README.md

 * add a custom resolution, 21/9 widescreen supported (will overwrite the default 1920x1080 / 1280x720 resolution, HUD limited to 16/9)
 * increase and decrease field of view (FOV)
 * set the game to borderless window mode
+* display hidden counters such as death/kill count and optionally log them to file to display in OBS
 * game modifications
   * global game speed modifier
   * player speed modifier
 * automatically patch game on startup
 * seamlessly switch between windowed, borderless and borderless fullscreen
 * hotkey for patching while in (borderless) window mode
-* log and display hidden counters such as deaths/kill count

 ## Usage